 After leaving the Boilermaker's Union, Don spent the next several years as a carpenter doing extensive remodels and new home construction in Marin, CA. Simultaneously, he discovered his talent for writing comedy.
 By 1989, he landed a featured spot on the Morning Show at 92.3 KSJO.
-While still working his day-job, Don went on to write and produce comedy bits for five San Francisco Bay Area radio stations before finding a home at 106.1 KMELin 1991.
-During his seven years at KMEL, Don wrote and produced comedy bits, parodies, and prank-calls, produced the "Rick Chase Show", and eventually had his own late night show.
+While still working his full-time day job, Don went on to write and produce comedy bits for five San Francisco Bay Area radio stations before finding a home at 106.1 KMEL in 1991.
+During his seven years at KMEL, Don wrote and produced comedy bits, parodies, and prank-calls, produced the "Rick Chase Show", was on-air talent with Sway & The Breakfast Club, and had his own late night show.

 In 1998, Don started using his welding skills to create metal sculpture and functional art.
 Since 1999, Don's work has been exhibited and commissioned in the San Francisco Bay Area.
 He has pieces in private collections throughout the United States and has juried numerous sculpture exhibits and competitions.
 From 1999 through 2007, while working his full-time day job, Don developed the welded sculpture program, headed the Welding Department, and taught welded sculpture at The Crucible in Oakland, CA. In October of 2018, Don retired from his Director of Facilities position at a private school in Marin, CA. During his 25 year tenure there, he also created a welded sculpture program for sixth through eighth grade students.

 Along the way Don has become a creative and talented photographer, shooting a wide variety of subjects.